armazopu/armazopu.github.io/install-shadowsocksr-teddysun-script.md

 ```

 * If you press **Ctrl**+**c**, the script will stop at this point.
-* If you press **Enter**, it will continue and carry out the installation and configuration of ShadowsocksR.
+* If you press **Enter**, it will carry out the installation and configuration of ShadowsocksR.

-The results are displayed.
+At the end of the script, the results are displayed.
 For example:

 ```
 Your Server IP        :  159.65.138.24